 Because when a stock pulls back, maybe it’s a little un-American, but when stocks pull back to let’s say 1500 S&P level, that’s going to create phenomenal charts, great opportunities, yes it’s going to wipe out a lot of people.
 It’s going to hurt a lot of other people.
 But that’s going to create more opportunities for the trader, for the active investor.

 Could it get to maybe 2300?
 Yeah, that’s possible, but is it probable to happen in the next month?
 Probably not.
-How about in the next 2 years?
+How about in the next two years?
 Maybe.
 That’s a little more possible.

-Start tightening those things up and looking at a little bit more of a bigger picture, and you have to look and realize that these companies, these earnings, the way that they’re happening, a lot of it is just due to job cuts, a lot of it is due to preselling earlier orders, which is going to hurt their earnings sometimes in the second half, and they do that, because they know they sell more later in the second half anyway with black Friday, with Christmases, all those kind of thing.
+Start tightening those things up and looking at a little bit more of a bigger picture, and you have to look and realize that these companies, these earnings, the way that they’re happening, a lot of it is just due to job cuts, a lot of it is due to preselling earlier orders, which is going to hurt their earnings sometimes in the second half, and they do that, because they know they sell later in the second half anyway with black Friday, with Christmases, all those kind of thing.

-All those things are things to consider and think about, as you trade more in an environment like this, and as we come into the second half, those are all things to consider between Friday, end of the month, short and holiday, or short trading week with the holiday longer weekend.
+All those things are things to consider and think about, as you trade more in an environment like this, and as we come into the second half, those are all things to consider between Friday, end of the month, short and holiday, or short trading week with the long holiday weekend.
 Pension rebalancing, again, earnings, we got the Brexit, the fed printing money, think about it, what’s driving profits?

-And stocks may go higher, they may go lower, no one really knows, but it comes down to what is the risk?
+And stocks may go higher, they may go lower, no one knows, but it comes down to what is the risk?
 What is the reward?
 What side of the trade do you want to be?
-Do you want to be more, let’s say 2 to 1 positions long?
+Do you want to be more, let’s say 2 to 1 position long?
 Or do you want to be more one to one a little balanced?
 Have a few shorts, have a few long positions.

-It really it just comes down to your risk tolerance and the environment that you’re in, so always be mindful of these things, as we approach levels like this with the end of the month, the end of the quarters, holiday breaks, all these things.
+It just comes down to your risk tolerance and the environment that you’re in, so always be mindful of these things, as we approach levels like this with the end of the month, the end of the quarters, holiday breaks, all these things.